hobinrude/ComfyUI_DWposeDeluxe/README.md

 **Pre-release sneak-peek**

 A pimped up custom node for ComfyUI that integrates the DW-Pose (Denoising Whole-Body Pose Estimation) model for high-quality pose detection.
 This node supports both CPU (ONNX) and high-performance GPU (TensorRT) execution, with automatic model downloading and engine building.
 Runs on average 20x faster than pose estimators without TensorRT engine booster.
-Added functionality for drawing feet, composite image with optional frame count for pose debugging, json dataset output and json converter node.
+Added functionality for drawing feet, composite image with optional frame count for pose debugging, json dataset output and json converter node which can convert pixel-absolute coordinates to canvas-relative format.

 ![example](https://github.com/user-attachments/assets/c31ebb40-4bee-4922-b8b8-4e5333773d9a)